AlessandroCaste/Taxi_Service/README.md

 POST {city}/user_requests/
 ```
 Posts a request to compute routes from a starting point to a destination.
 This instruction is designed to contact service B.
+**Note:** I decided to also include the path from the taxi to the user in the response.

 ## Further info